-An examination of TP illustrates two important features about the LDR (Figure 6-41).
+An examination of TP illustrates two important features about the LDR (Figure 6-19).
 First, TP values change little longitudinally from the ReReg Dam to the mouth of the river.
 Second, TP values are relatively high, commonly exceeding 0.05 mg/L. TP includes both particulate and dissolved forms of phosphorus, and it is possible that high concentrations of particulate phosphorus can obscure an actual phosphorus limitation; particulate forms are difficult for organisms to access.
 An examination of PO4 provides a better indication of potential phosphorus limitation to algal growth.
-Concentrations of PO4 changed little from the ReReg Dam to the LDR's mouth (Figure 6-42), and concentrations of both TP and PO4 were moderately high throughout the LDR.
+Concentrations of PO4 changed little from the ReReg Dam to the LDR's mouth (Figure 6-20), and concentrations of both TP and PO4 were moderately high throughout the LDR.
 There appeared to be little or no net uptake of phosphorus in the river, indicating that phosphorus was not limiting to the algae.

-Figure 6-41.
-TP by river mile for 2015 (top) and 2016 (bottom).
+Figure 6-19.
+Mean TP concentrations by river mile for 2015 and 2016.

-Figure 6-42.
-PO4 by river mile for 2015 (top) and 2016 (bottom).
+Figure 6-20.
+Mean concentrations of PO4 by river mile for 2015 and 2016.